 - Photo page of passport and visa pages

 All students have signed a FERPA waiver which allows us to communicate with parents in case of an emergency.
 It is wise for you to have a valid passport in case you need to travel out of the country in case of a student emergency.

 More details on RIT's International Emergency Response Plan is available here.

-All students going abroad will be covered by health insurance (minor medical issues, doctor visits, etc.) and emergency evacuation and repatriation insurance (evacuation and major emergency medical services).
-This insurance is provided either through the student's affiliate program provider or RIT's insurance company, On Call International.
+All students going abroad on an RIT approved program will be covered by international health insurance (minor medical issues, doctor visits, etc.) and emergency evacuation and repatriation insurance (evacuation and major emergency medical services).
+This insurance is provided either through the student's affiliate program provider or RIT's insurance company, Chubb Educational Travel.
 Students will be provided a copy of their health insurance cards either by the affiliate provider or the Education Abroad office.
 Students may be required to make a payment for medical services up front, so be sure that your student has access to emergency funds.
 Your student may then submit a claim for reimbursement.